Participate in the update of the National Occupational Classification!

 Revisions, on the other hand, will continue to take place every ten years.
 Unlike updates, revisions can include structural changes.
 A structural change means changing the conceptual boundaries of occupational groups, moving occupations to different groups, or changing the hierarchical classification structure.
 The next NOC revision is scheduled for 2021.

-Please note that there will be other consultation periods in the future.
+Please note that there will be other consultation periods for the 2021 NOC revision.

 Nature and content of proposals